MinerChAI/silver-wiki/Directory.md

 This variable defines icon aliases for directories.
 For example, if you wanted to replace `~/go/src` with `\ue627`, the value would be `$HOME/go/src:\ue627`.
 Multiple aliases can be separated with colons.

 ### `SILVER_DIR_LENGTH`
-This variable defines the maximum amount of unicode characters that are allowed in the directory.
+This variable defines the maximum amount of Unicode characters that are allowed in the directory.
 The last directory is not affected.

 Example with a value of `1`:<br/>
 ![](shortdir.png)